 Sorbitol is less sweet than table sugar, and it’s often used in combination with another sweetener in toothpastes.
 The bacteria most commonly studied for tooth decay, S. Mutans, can use sorbitol for energy, as can your body, so it’s not considered a non-nutritive sweetener like most sugar alcohols.
 It is known to have a laxative effect in larger amounts than used for brushing teeth.
 Sorbitol also has no benefit for tooth health and is used exclusively to improve the taste of toothpastes.

 Xylitol is a sweetener that occurs in certain fruits and vegetables, especially corn and birch trees.
 It also is a non-nutritive sweetener, meaning it does not get used by the body for energy and generally does not raise blood sugar levels.

-Xylitol is about as sweet as regular table sugar.
-Xylitol has been shown in numerous studies to help prevent the formation of dental caries.
+Xylitol is about as sweet as regular table sugar and has been shown in numerous studies to help prevent the formation of dental caries.
 The bacteria associated with caries disease cannot use xylitol for energy, and xylitol can help correct dry mouth, increasing saliva for additional tooth health benefits.

 When choosing a toothpaste, a toothpaste sweetened with xylitol (all CariFree tooth gels use xylitol) offers additional benefits beyond one sweetened with sodium saccharin or sorbitol.
 If you’re paying for all the ingredients in your toothpaste, why not insist that as many of them as possible are providing you with additional benefits?